Lazhannya/BeanBot/README.md

 Then reload the bot configuration:
 ```
-!reloadreminders
+/reminder reload
 ```

-Test your new reminder:
+Test your new reminder (with autocomplete):
 ```
-!testreminder medication morning_dose
+/reminder test
 ```
+Select "medication" from the autocomplete list, then "morning_dose" from the schedule list.

 **Bot Restart Behavior:**
 - Pending reminders are cleared on restart (in-memory only)